 I am nice and I want you to succeed.
-Do not hesitate to contact me about anything.
+Do not hesitate to contact me.

+E-mail

-E-mail: sara.avila@colorado.edu
+Instructor sara.avila@colorado.edu

-• All e-mail sent to me should contain the following: Course Name and Number (i.e., ECON 3818.
-I have 100 students in three different courses, so it takes me a while to know which course you are taking), your name, short description of your question.
-I will respond to email within 12-18 hours, but usually within 2-4 hours.
-I always respond to email.
+- Please always remind me of what course you are taking.
+Since I teach similar courses, I forget what course you are taking, especially at the beginning of the semester. - I will respond to email within 12-18 hours, but usually within 2-4 hours.
+I always respond to emails.
 If you have not had a response within 18 hours, I did not receive the email.
-Be sure to use your CU email address because sometimes gmail and yahoo email accounts are filtered into my spam folder.
+Be sure to use your CU email address because sometimes Gmail and yahoo email accounts are filtered into my spam folder.